 As noted before, people want to visit a site that is easy to use and intuitive.
 Visitors don’t want to have to guess where to go next in their journey.
 Make it easy to find pricing and contact information.
 Every step along the way, offer the ability to speak with a real person, even if it’s through an online chatbox.
 Remove every frustration that could cause a visitor to click out of your site and find another.

 Speak in the second person to your audience.
 Make sure your grammar, spelling and punctuation are not only impeccable but consistent throughout the site.
 Grammarly can be a big help if you’re not a professional writer.
 Every page should feel like it belongs with the one that came before and after it.
-This goes for using the same typography, type site, alignment and color palette.
+This goes for using the same typography, type font, alignment and color palette.
 Photos should be of the same family as well.
 Try to pick images that support one another and add to the story.
 Whenever possible, use real photos, not stock ones.